backdrop-contrib/webform/readme.md

 INTRODUCTION
 ------------

-This module adds a webform content type to your Drupal site.
+This module adds a webform content type to your Backdrop site.
 A webform can be a questionnaire, contact or request form.
 These can be used by visitor to make contact or to enable a more complex survey than polls provide.
 Submissions from a webform are saved in a database table and